 Best Picnic Areas In Asheville, NC

-As locals, one of our favorite picnic areas in Asheville is Beaver Lake.
+As locals, one of our favorite picnic areas in Asheville includes Beaver Lake.
 Although privately owned, Beaver Lake is open to the public.

 Beaver Lake is located at 1056 Merrimon Ave.
 Asheville, NC 28804.
 Find multiple parking lots at the Bird Sanctuary and around the lake.
 There are no restrooms here.

-Located close to Beaver Lake in North Asheville at the UNC – Asheville campus, the Botanical Gardens At Asheville are literally designed for picnicking.
-Go for The Secret Garden vibes and explore a property covered with nature trails, wildflowers, and tons of open spaces to lay out your picnic blanket.
+Visit for The Secret Garden vibes and explore a property covered with nature trails, wildflowers, quaint bridges, and a plethora of open space to spread out your picnic blanket.

-For more local Asheville picnic parks, don’t miss French Broad River Park or Carrier Park.
+For more local Asheville picnic spots, head to the French Broad River Park or Carrier Park.
 Both of these Asheville parks connect to each other via walking trails.

 French Broad River Park is located at 508 Riverview Dr, Asheville, NC 28806 with parking lots here and at Carrier Park.

-Biltmore Estate is located 1 Lodge St, Asheville, NC 28803.
-You can purchase tickets on Biltmore’s website.
+Biltmore Estate is located at 1 Lodge St, Asheville, NC 28803.
+Purchase tickets on Biltmore’s website.

 5. Pack Square

-Pack Square is plush with green spaces, water pads, water fountains, a concert and performance stage, local sculptures, and street art.
-Picnic in Asheville, and then head to one of these famous Asheville breweries.
+Pack Square features green spaces, water pads, water fountains, a concert and performance stage, local sculptures, and street art.

 Pack Square is located at 80 Court Plaza, Asheville, NC 28801.